Function to check if a singly linked list is palindrome

 - Traverse the given list from head to tail and push every visited node to stack.

 - Traverse the list again.
-For every visited node, pop a node from stack and compare data of popped node with currently visited node.
+For every visited node, pop a node from the stack and compare data of popped node with the currently visited node.

 - If all nodes matched, then return true, else false.

 Below image is a dry run of the above approach:

 Below is the implementation of the above approach :

 Time complexity: O(n).